mucherino/teaching/HPC/game/README.md

 # Convey's Game of Life

-This page proposes some exercises on the famous *game of life* devised by the British mathematician John Horton Conway (1937-2020) in 1970.
+This page proposes some exercises on the famous *game of life* devised by the British mathematician John Horton Conway (1937-2020).
 A simple sequential implementation in C programming language of the game is available in the repository: [gamelife.c](./gamelife.c).
 The proposed exercises have as a main aim to explore different possible ways to improve the performances of the game in different programming languages and paradigms.

 ## Introducing to the "game"